To schedule a rental inspection, please phone 563-244-3360, ext. 2 or email Ginger Feller.

 Who Needs to Be Present During the Inspection?

 An owner or designated agent must be present during the inspection.
 The tenant may be the agent for the owner.
 The owner has the ultimate responsibility to see that the problems/deficiencies noted during inspections are appropriately remedied.
 Inspection dates and times can be rescheduled due to just cause, but the request to reschedule must be requested by the property owner or manager.
-Twenty-four hour notice is required to reschedule an appointment and is at the discretion of the inspector.
-Owners/agents who do not show up for a scheduled inspection will be billed $50 for the missed appointment.
+48 hours notice is required to reschedule an appointment and is at the discretion of the inspector.
+Owners/agents who do not show up for a scheduled inspection will be charged a no show/cancelation fee (PDF) for the missed appointment.
 An additional inspection will need to be scheduled.

 Failure to comply with a notice for corrections may result in the owner being charged penalty fees and/or the dwelling unit or structure being required to be vacated and/or a municipal infraction citation being issued requiring an appearance in Clinton County Court.
 Each day a structure is not in compliance with the code is a separate offense and may be separately charged.